 We are focused on ensuring that we have a better-informed society and business community to better protect their technology, systems and data from cyber attacks.

 What we do

 We play a prominent role in the delivery of the NI Cyber Strategy - A Strategic Framework for Action and are a key advocate for cybersecurity in Northern Ireland.

-We work with public, private, 3rd sector organisations and our citizens to improve their ability to defend against cyber attacks, increase their knowledge of cyber threats, in turn, becoming more cyber resilient.
+We work with public, private, third sector organisations and our citizens to improve their ability to defend against cyber attacks, increase their knowledge of cyber threats, and become more cyber resilient.
 In tandem with the National Cyber Security Centre (NCSC), we ensure they have access to the right advice, guidance and support.